VinayD2028/ITCS-6190-Assignment-3/README.md

 6.  **Suffix (Recommended)**: Enter `.csv`.
 7. Check the acknowledgment box and click **Add**.

 ---
+**Start Processing of Raw Data**: Now Download and upload the Orders.csv file into the `raw/` folder of the S3 Bucket.
+This will automatically trigger the Lambda function.
+---

 ## 5. Create a Glue Crawler 🕸️